tanveer28/URLShortner/README.md

 This is the server that the front end will talk to.

-For the front end, navigate to .\URLShortner\url-shortner Then run npm-install to install the necessay node modules
+For the front end, navigate to .\URLShortner\url-shortner Then run 'npm install' to install the necessay node modules

-Then run npm start to start the front end
+Then run 'npm start' to start the front end

 It should open a new browser to http://localhost:3000/